Great hall: Survival

-The domestic and monastic model applied also to Collegiate institutions during the Middle Ages.
-Several colleges at Cambridge and Oxford universities have medieval halls which are still used as dining rooms on a daily basis.
-So do the Inns of Court and the Livery Companies in London.
-The "high table" (often on a small dais or stage at the top of the hall, farthest away from the screens passage) seats dons (at the universities) and Masters of the Bench (at the Inns of Court), whilst students (at the universities) and barristers or students (at the Inns of Court) dine at tables placed at right angles to the high table and running down the body of the hall, thus maintaining the hierarchical arrangement of the medieval domestic, monastic or collegiate household.
+New College, Oxford (14th century), have medieval halls which are still used as dining rooms on a daily basis; many other colleges have later halls built in a similar medieval style, as do the Inns of Court and the Livery Companies in London.
+The "high table" (often on a small dais or stage at the top of the hall, furthest away from the screens passage) seats dons (at the universities) and Masters of the Bench (at the Inns of Court), whilst students (at the universities) and barristers or students (at the Inns of Court) dine at tables placed at right angles to the high table and running down the body of the hall, thus maintaining the hierarchical arrangement of the medieval domestic, monastic or collegiate household.
 Numerous more recently founded schools and institutions have halls and dining halls based on medieval great halls or monastic refectories.

-Decline
+Decline and revival

-By the late 16th century the great hall was beginning to lose its purpose.
+From the 15th century onwards, halls lost most of their traditional functions to more specialised rooms, first for family members and guests to the great chamber and parlours, withdrawing rooms, and later for servants who finally achieved their own servants hall to eat in and servants’ bedrooms in attics or basements).
+By the late 16th century, the great hall was beginning to lose its purpose.
+While great halls became less important spaces at royal sites, at the homes of the nobility in the early Tudor period great halls retained their significance for longer even while great chambers were used.

 Increasing centralization of power in royal hands meant that men of good social standing were less inclined to enter the service of a lord to obtain his protection, and so the size of the inner noble household shrank.
-As the social gap between master and servant grew, the family retreated, usually to the 1st floor, to private rooms.
-In fact, servants were not usually allowed to use the same staircases as nobles to access the great hall of larger castles in early times, and servants' staircases are still extant in places such as Muchalls Castle.
-Other reception and living rooms in country houses became more numerous, specialized and important, and by the late 17th century the halls of many new houses were simply vestibules, passed through to get to somewhere else, but not lived in.
-Several great halls like that at Great Hall in Lancashire were downsized to create two rooms.

-Decline and revival